Bingo: The King of the Mornings

-Bingo: The King of the Mornings (Bingo: O Rei das Manhãs) is a 2017 Brazilian biographical drama film directed by Academy Awards nominee Daniel Rezende in his directorial debut.
+Bingo: The King of the Mornings (Bingo: O Rei das Manhãs) is a 2017 Brazilian biographical drama film directed by Academy Award nominee Daniel Rezende in his directorial debut.
 Written by Luiz Bolognesi, the screenplay is inspired in the life of Arlindo Barreto, one of many actors who played Bozo the Clown in Brazil.
 However, to avoid copyrights claim and preserve its creative freedom, the production does not use either the name of Bozo or Arlindo, adopting the fictional names of Bingo and Augusto, respectively.

 The film was released in Brazil on August 24, 2017.
 On September 15, it was selected as the Brazilian entry for the Best Foreign Language Film at the 90th Academy Awards, but it was not nominated.

 Plot

 Inspired by a true story, Bingo: The King of the Mornings is a film about the man behind the mask.
 Augusto (Vladimir Brichta) is an artist looking for his place under the spotlight, following the footsteps of his mother (Ana Lúcia Torre), a stage artist in the 1950s.
 Restless in his search for applause, he finds a chance to conquer the crowds when he becomes "BINGO", a TV host clown from one of the audience leader's TV shows for children in the 1980s with the director Lucia (Leandra Leal) and the American producer Peter Olsen (Soren Hellerup).
 With makeup on, Augusto becomes an absolute success.
 But a clause on his contract forbids him to reveal his identity; an anonymous celebrity.
 Augusto turns into a clown who brings happiness to children across the country, but not to his own son, Gabriel (Cauã Martins), who sees his own father, idol and partner, distance himself while searching for fame.
 Filled with irony and humor, with the exaggerated pop look of the backstage universe of the 1980s Brazilian television, this film tells the incredible and surreal story of a man who finds his personal decay whilst looking for his artistic value.